 The Ice Service has access to the data from a number of short-range, 10 days or less, sea ice forecasts and has prepared visualizations of these to highlight the key parameters of sea ice concentration, thickness, and drift.
 We present here the static graphics out to 6 days for the present day, and 24, 48, 72, 96, 120, 144, and 168 hours.
 Depending on the model production time there is an additional offset of 14 to 27 hours to these time points.
 These forecast models have been selected as their spatial resolutions are better than 5 km, and therefore approaching a scale to which they can show the finer details of the sea ice edge and conditions within Svalbard fjords.

 As these forecasts are made externally to the Ice Service, we are unable to guarantee their availability or accuracy.
 These should therefore be considered demonstration or experimental, and used at own risk.
 Please contact us if you require any help interpreting these.
 Below the graphics, you will find a section providing a brief description, and links to further information, on the forecast models.
+The white paper 'Knowledge needs in sea ice forecasting for navigation in Svalbard and the High Arctic', gives a good overview of the current and future work that needs to be carried out to facilitate sea ice forecasting into the future.

 Due to the forecasts being supplied from different sources, and having varying processing times, this page will receive updates at around the following UTC times throughout the day: GOFS3.1 at 04:15, neXtSIM at 11:00, Barents-2.5km at 11:40, and the distance and direction plot at 16:30.
 The times of the latest updates are shown below: